 E-commerce Growth and Its Impact on Mailing Services

 The rise of e-commerce has significantly impacted mailing services between the USA and Canada.
 With more people shopping online and purchasing goods from international vendors, the volume of packages crossing the border has increased dramatically.
 This surge in demand has led to both challenges and opportunities for USPS and Canada Post.
 On one hand, it has strained their infrastructure and resources, leading to potential delays and increased costs.
-On the other hand, it has spurred innovation and the development of new services to meet the evolving needs of e-commerce businesses and consumers.
+Alternatively, it has spurred innovation and the development of new services to meet the evolving needs of e-commerce businesses and consumers.

 Sustainability in Mailing Practices